The bad news about clouds: We know even less about them than we thought we did.

 "This means that one does have to think about the effect of the sun on these little particles," said Owen Toon, an atmospheric scientist at the University of Colorado, Boulder, who was not involved in the research.
 Toon called the experiment "really impressive."

 "Nucleation is the most annoying process in the atmosphere because it's incredibly sensitive to temperature," Toon told LiveScience.
 "It's a very sensitive process, which makes it very difficult to work on theoretically.
 It's very difficult to work on experimentally, too."

 The research doesn't call into question the basic science of greenhouse gas warming, Kirkby emphasized, but rather refines one facet of the research.
-Climate models currently predict an average global temperature increase of 3 to 7 degrees Fahrenheit by 2100.
+Climate models currently predict an average global temperature increase of 3 to 7 degrees Fahrenheit (2 to 4 degrees Celsius) by 2100.